From Director to Curator.

 The Agency Transformed: From the Assembly Line to the Creative Team

-This historical shift provides a direct and powerful precedent for the organisational change required by generative AI.
-The old, linear "copy-first" model is analogous to a modern creative director attempting to write a "perfect" prompt and hand it off to an AI operator for execution.
-This approach fundamentally misunderstands and fails to leverage the technology's iterative, unpredictable, and collaborative nature.
-The Bernbach model of simultaneous, cross-disciplinary collaboration is the true analogue for the new required process: a dynamic, real-time dialogue between a human creative and the AI system, where the final concept is not dictated in advance but discovered through iteration.
-Just as television required a synthesis of art and copy, generative AI requires a synthesis of human taste and machine-generated variation.
+This history provides a powerful precedent for the organisational change required by generative AI.
+Treating AI as an executor for a "perfect" prompt mirrors the old copy-first model and fails to leverage the technology's iterative, collaborative nature.
+The Bernbach model is the true analogue: a dynamic, real-time dialogue between a human creative and the AI system, where the final concept is discovered through iteration.
+This process requires a synthesis of human taste and machine-generated variation.

-Simultaneously, the economic realities of broadcast television gave birth to the 30-second spot.
-It is critical to recognise that this format was standardised not because it was the most creatively effective length, but because it was the most profitable for networks seeking to maximise ad revenue.
-This historical fact serves as a crucial reminder that industry standards are often shaped by commercial pressures as much as by creative ideals - a pattern that is already repeating in the AI era.
+Simultaneously, the economic realities of broadcast television gave us the 30-second spot.
+This format was standardised not because it was creatively optimal, but because it was most profitable for networks.
+This is a crucial reminder that industry standards are often shaped by commercial pressures - a pattern already repeating in the AI era.

 The Digital Deluge and the Demand for Volume

-The next great disruption was the transition from broadcast to the internet and social media.
-This era fundamentally altered the demands placed on creative agencies, shifting the focus from crafting a few high-stakes assets for a mass audience to producing a high volume of content tailored for fragmented platforms and niche audiences.
-The singular, monolithic 30-second TV spot was replaced by a constant stream of banner ads, pre-roll videos, social posts, and interactive experiences.
+The transition from broadcast to the internet and social media was the next great disruption.
+This era shifted the focus from crafting a few high-stakes assets for a mass audience to producing a high volume of content tailored for fragmented platforms.
+The singular 30-second TV spot was replaced by a constant stream of banner ads, social posts, and pre-roll videos.

-This shift created a new set of priorities and a new cast of essential roles.
-The need for data-driven targeting, A/B testing, and real-time optimisation gave rise to specialists like social media managers, search engine optimisation (SEO) experts, and data analysts.
-The core creative skillset expanded to include an understanding of analytics, user engagement metrics, and platform-specific best practices.
-The strategic goal was no longer just to create a memorable message, but to deliver personalised and relevant content at scale.
+This change created new priorities and roles.
+The need for data-driven targeting and real-time optimisation gave rise to specialists like social media managers and data analysts.
+The strategic goal was no longer just a memorable message, but delivering personalised and relevant content at scale.

-The digital era conditioned the industry for the very attributes - scale and personalisation - that generative AI now offers on an unprecedented level.
-For two decades, the strategic appetite for high-volume, tailored creative has been growing, but the production models to satisfy that appetite have remained largely human-and-labour-intensive, creating a significant operational bottleneck.
-AI is not inventing a new demand; it is providing a revolutionary supply-side solution to a demand that has been building since the dawn of the internet.
-This pre-existing tension explains why the first and most immediate commercial applications of generative AI have been in low-end, high-volume ad generation - it is the path of least resistance, solving one of the industry's most chronic and costly operational headaches.
+The digital era conditioned the industry for the scale and personalisation that generative AI now offers.
+For two decades, the appetite for high-volume, tailored creative has been growing, but production remained a labour-intensive bottleneck.
+AI is not inventing a new demand; it provides a revolutionary supply-side solution to a demand that has been building since the dawn of the internet.
+This explains why AI's first commercial applications have focused on high-volume ad generation, solving one of the industry's most chronic operational headaches.

 The Production Pipeline Reimagined: From the Splice to the Timeline